 Winner: Wireless

-The most noticeable differences between using your headphones wired or wireless are in latency and range.
-For just listening to music, latency won't be a major concern, but when watching videos or gaming, especially at high frame rates (60 fps), the delay between what you hear and what you see is significant enough to be bothersome.
-Also, if you have a fixed audio source that supports Bluetooth, wireless headphones give you a bit more freedom of movement thanks to their superior range.
+The most noticeable differences between wired and wireless headphones are latency and range.
+For just listening to music, latency won't be a major concern.
+When watching videos or gaming, especially at high frame rates (60 fps), the delay between what you hear and see is significant enough to be bothersome.
+Also, if you have a fixed audio source that supports Bluetooth, wireless headphones give you more freedom of movement thanks to their superior range.

-As for the sound quality, the differences between wired and wireless playback is so subtle that you may not notice any major flaws unless you look at the frequency response or have very sensitive ears.
-The varying codecs do offer a slight improvement in sound quality, but even that is not particularly noticeable, especially since wireless headphones tend to be closed-back and not always the best of critical listening.
+As for the sound quality, the differences between wired and wireless playback are so subtle that you may not notice any major flaws unless you look at the frequency response or have very sensitive ears.
+The varying codecs do offer a slight improvement in sound quality.
+Still, even that isn't particularly noticeable, especially since wireless headphones tend to be closed-back and not always the best for critical listening.

 So overall, unless you're using your headphones for gaming, recording, or anything that's susceptible to sync issues due to latency, there's no big difference between using them wired or wireless.
-However, if the range is a significant issue for you and you're not using your headphones to watch videos, then go wireless.
+However, go wireless if the range is a significant issue for you and you're not using your headphones to watch videos.
 Discover our recommendations for the best wireless headphones.